Neo-Nazism in Russia: Post-Soviet period

+Some Russian neo-Nazi organizations are members of the World Union of National Socialists.
+As of 2012, six Russian organizations were officially registered members, including Russian National Unity and the Slavic Union (banned by a court decision in June 2010).

-The following skinhead groups were among the radical wing neo-Nazi organizations that used terrorist methods of struggle: the Werewolf Legion (liquidated in 1996), Schultz-88 (liquidated in 2006), White Wolves (liquidated in 2008-2010), "New Order" (disbanded), Russian Target (defunct), and other groups.
+Among the neo-Nazi organizations that used terrorist methods were: the Werewolf Legion (liquidated in 1996), Schultz-88 (liquidated in 2006), White Wolves (liquidated in 2008-2010), New Order (disbanded), and Russian Goal (defunct).